 Large-scale Storage

-The Large-Scale Storage budget provides incentives for nonresidential customers installing any size of qualifying energy storage technology or for residential customers installing a system greater than 10 kW.
+The Large-Scale Storage budget provides incentives for nonresidential customers installing any size of qualifying energy storage technology.

 Critical nonresidential facilities that serve communities in high fire-threat areas may be eligible to receive a $0.15/Wh adder to the current nonresidential incentive for energy storage technologies.